SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost-O for Online Nonconvex Composite Optimization

 To the best of our knowledge, the SFO complexity of \Cref{alg:Proximal_SPIDER+_online} improves the state-of-art result $\mathcal{O} (\epsilon^{-10/3})$ \citep{Li2018,Allen_Zhu2017} of online stochastic composite optimization by a factor of $\epsilon^{1/3}$.

-In the smooth case with $h(x) = 0$, the problem (R) reduces to the online case of problem (P), and \Cref{alg:Proximal_SPIDER+_online} reduces to the SpiderBoost algorithm except the outer loop gradient is estimated by a batch of samples instead of the full gradient.
-We refer to such an algorithm as SpiderBoost-o.
-The following corollary characterizes the performance of SpiderBoost-o to solve an online problem. \begin{coro} Let Assumptions \ref{assum: f} and \ref{assum: variance} hold and consider the online setting of problem (P).
-Apply SpiderBoot-o with parameters $|S_1| = 24\sigma^2{\epsilon^{-2 }} , q =|S_2| = \sqrt{|S_1|}, \eta = \frac{1}{2L}$ to solve such a problem.
+In the smooth case with $h(x) = 0$, the problem (R) reduces to the online case of problem (P), and \Cref{alg:Proximal_SPIDER+_online} reduces to a online version of SpiderBoost.
+We refer to such an algorithm as SpiderBoost-O. The following corollary characterizes the performance of SpiderBoost-O to solve an online problem. \begin{coro} Let Assumptions \ref{assum: f} and \ref{assum: variance} hold and consider the online setting of problem (P).
+Apply SpiderBoot-O with parameters $|S_1| = 24\sigma^2{\epsilon^{-2 }} , q =|S| = \sqrt{|S_1|}, \eta = \frac{1}{2L}$.
 Then, the corresponding output $x_\xi$ satisfies $\mathbb{E}\| \nabla f(x_\xi)\| \le \epsilon$ provided that the total number $K$ of iterations satisfies